CMSC2026/cmsc2026.github.io/_pages/committees.md

 - Matt Skoss, The Australian Association of Mathematics Teachers, Australia
 - Verena Specht-Ronique, HLTM Marburg, Germany
 - Brett Stephenson, University of Tasmania, Australia

+## Program Committee

+The members of the Program Committee will be announced soon.